animeshtrivedi/crail-netty/README.md

 Alternatively you can also put these files in your custom classpath (if you have one) and export it.

 ## Configuration parameters
+  * Storage Limit: This is the maximum amount of memory that crail netty will offer to save data (default: 1 GB).
+  * Allocation size: This is the chunks in which the maximum amount of memory (storage limit) will be allocate (default: 1 GB).
+  * Address: The IP address or the hostname where the server should bind and run (default: hostname).
+  * Port: The port where the data node should bind and run (default: 19862).

+### Setting via `crail-site.conf`
 The current code accepts following parameters (shown here with their default values):

 ```bash